ICanBoogie/modules-installer/README.md

+## Support for ICanBoogie's auto-config

+The package offers support for ICanBoogie 2.x auto-config features and adds the directory in which the modules are installed to `module-path`.

 ## License

-The software is licensed under the New BSD License - See the LICENSE file for details.
+The software is licensed under the New BSD License - See the [LICENSE](LICENSE) file for details.